psuPenguins/GDSC_project_app/README.md

 # GDSC_project_app-- ChatterBox
-Collaborators: Nicholas Chan, Selina Fu, Chen-Kuan Liao, Ved Walavalker
+Contributors: Nicholas Chan, Selina Fu, Chen-Kuan Liao, Ved Walavalker

 ## Summary
 Built by four students from Pennsylvaia State University, this project was build to compete in the 2022 Google Solution Challenge.